terminusdb/terminusdb/docs/BUILD.md

 Once installed, you will have to install one library dependency for our storage backend: [terminus_store_prolog](https://github.com/terminusdb/terminus_store_prolog).

+We also require the use of the SWI Prolog library TUS, which is used to enable resumable file uploads.

 This can be done by typing:

 ```